-The QOC is designated by the HPSJ's executive team to provide oversight and guidance for organization-wide quality activities performed by HPSJ's Quality Improvement and Health Equity Transformation Program sub-committees to the Quality Improvement and Health Equity Committee.
+The QOC is designated by Health Plan's executive team to provide oversight and guidance for organization-wide quality activities performed by Health Plan's Quality Improvement and Health Equity Transformation Program sub-committees to the Quality Improvement and Health Equity Committee.
 The QOC develops and recommends policies, analyzes and evaluates the progress, results, and outcomes of all quality improvement activities, implements needed actions, and ensures appropriate and timely follow-up.